Is Kratom Safe to Take With Other Medications?

 However, for the same reason, kratom has useful benefits; it also carries a risk of side effects or negative interactions with other drugs.

-In general, kratom should not be mixed with any medications without first speaking to a doctor.
+Generally, kratom should not be mixed with any medications without first speaking to a doctor.
 The most dangerous combinations are opioids, stimulant drugs, and antipsychotic medications.

 - List Kamble, S. H., Sharma, A., King, T. I., Berthold, E. C., León, F., Meyer, P. K. L., … & Avery, B. A. (2020).
 Exploration of cytochrome P450 inhibition mediated drug-drug interaction potential of kratom alkaloids.
 Toxicology letters, 319, 148-154.